midnight-sway-atomic-admin/Midnight-Sway-Atomic/readme.txt

 (n) configure the appropriate scaling settings for your display in ~/.config/sway/config;

-(o) enable custom .css in Firefox by setting toolkit.legacyUserProfileCustomizations.stylesheets to true in about:config.
+(o) enable custom .css in Firefox by setting toolkit.legacyUserProfileCustomizations.stylesheets to true in about:config;

+(p) in Firefox's about:config, set full-screen-api.enabled to false (this prevents tapping to fullscreen on a YouTube video while preserving mod+f for an enlarged player).

 Gradually, improvements will be made to the files until all the problems identified in problems-to-be-fixed.txt are fixed (or marked as unfixable).